 3. Higher productivity of the sales team

-By automating certain aspects of the sales representative’s workflow with the help of big data, you can expect a boost of your team's productivity too.
+By automating certain aspects of the sales representative’s workflow with the help of big data, you can expect a boost of your team’s productivity too.
 McKinsey’s Marketing and Sales report proves this point: “Companies that inject big data and analytics into their operation show productivity rates and profitability that are five percent to six percent higher than those of their peers.
-That’s an advantage no company can afford to gnome.”
+That’s an advantage no company can afford to ignore.”

 4. Increased profitability